signalleaf/signalleaf.github.com/source/_posts/2014-02-06-4-of-the-worst-things-to-do-when-starting-a-podcast.markdown

 you need to have a regular and set schedule in order to be a podcaster.
-After all, most of the podcasting industry tells you this. **Don't believe it for a minute.** This is your podcast.
-This is your story; your life; your work.
+After all, most of the podcasting industry tells you this. **Don't believe it for a minute.** This is your podcast; this is your story; your life; your work.
 You and only you are in charge of how often you release an episode.

-Just because you missed a week, or you only have time to release one episode every month, doesn't mean you should give up.
+Just because you missed a week (or 7), or you only have time to release one episode every month, doesn't mean you should give up.
 Schedule the time for your podcast, like you would do with anything else in your life.
 Set time aside, but